Sleeping under the stars sounds nice in theory, but it’s not very practical.

-NEMO developed low-pressure airbeams to use in its tents instead of traditional aluminum poles.
-The technology helps keep the overall tent weight lighter.
+NEMO developed low-pressure air beams to use in its tents instead of the traditional aluminum poles.
+The technology helps keep the tent weight lighter.

-One of our favorites is the REI Co-op Kingdom 6, which not only looks modern and chic, but is also very practical for larger group camping.
-The big interior features plenty of storage and for the size is relatively light at 21lbs.
+One of our favorites is the REI Co-op Kingdom 6 tent.
+It looks modern, chic, and is very practical for larger group camping.
+The big interior features plenty of storage and for the size is quite light at 21lbs.

-REI tents are probably best known for their price.
-You can find a solid two-person tent for $80, while it’s largest eight-person tent is priced under $500.
+REI tents are best known for their price.
+You can find a solid two-person tent for $80, while its largest eight-person tent sells for under $500.

-Plus, if you’re an REI member, you can take advantage of cash-back offers and special sales throughout the year, bringing the price of those tents down even further.
+If you’re an REI member, you can take advantage of cash-back offers and special sales throughout the year.
+This will help bring the price of those tents down even further.